MwitaChacha/carnnect/README.md

+## App Name

 ## CARNNECT

 # Description
- This is an application that links car drivers, spare parts retailers and mechanics to provide a seamless repair service to car owners.
+ This is a web application that links car drivers, spare parts retailers and mechanics to provide a seamless repair service to car owners.

 # Authored and Developed by:
 1.Jonathan Chacha